CycleGANS/CycleGANS.github.io/_posts/2018-04-11-Theoretical-Insights-of-GANs.md

 In other words, $D$ and $G$ play the following two player minimax game with value function $V(D,G)$:
 $$\underset{G}{\text{min}} \; \underset{D}{\text{max}} \;V(D,G)=E_{x \sim p_{data}(x)}[\log(D(x))]+E_{z \sim p_z(z)}[\log(1-D( G( z ) ) )]$$

-In practice, the implementation is carried out in an iterative manner to avoid overfitting and computational prohibition of optimizing $D​$ to completion in the inner loop of training.
-Instead, $D​$ and $G​$ are optimized alternately with k optimization steps of $D​$ followed by one optimization step of $G​$.
-This allows $D​$ to be maintained near its optimal solution as long as $G​$ changes slowly.
+In practice, the implementation is carried out in an iterative manner to avoid overfitting and computational prohibition of optimizing $D$ to completion in the inner loop of training.
+Instead, $D$ and $G$ are optimized alternately with k optimization steps of $D$ followed by one optimization step of $G$.
+This allows $D$ to be maintained near its optimal solution as long as $G$ changes slowly.

 The algorithm provided in the GANs article is as follows: